in Long Beach, MD • 2026 Buying Guide

 Key considerations for buying a investment property in Long Beach include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-With a median price of $435K and homes spending an average of 55 days on market, Long Beach is currently a balanced market.
-There's currently 3.0 months of inventory available.
+With a median price of $575K and homes spending an average of 54 days on market, Long Beach is currently a buyer's market.
+There's currently 7.0 months of inventory available.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.